- Jon Alpertdocumentary filmmaker and the founder of Downtown Community Television.

 As thousands line the streets of Harlem outside the Apollo Theater to pay tribute to James Brown, we air a historic interview and concert footage of Brown and the Rev. Al Sharpton from 1980.
-It was shot by Jon Alpert of Downtown Community Television. [rush transcript included]
+It was shot by Jon Alpert of Downtown Community Television. [includes rush transcript]

-Monday at the age of 73.
+AMY GOODMAN: Here in New York, thousands of people passed through Harlem’s Apollo Theater Thursday for one last look at the Godfather of Soul, James Brown.
+Brown died Christmas at the age of 73.
 Brown’s golden casket was carried through Harlem by horse-drawn carriage and displayed for public viewing on the Apollo stage.
 Spectators braved five-hour waits to get a final glimpse at the man who revolutionized popular music.
-Democracy Now! caught up with some of the fans in the streets outside the Apollo.
+Democracy Now! caught up with some of the fans in the streets outside the Apollo Theater.

-As James Brown’s body traveled on a horse-drawn carriage across Harlem’s 125th street, thousands of fans followed behind singing the chorus to his anthem, “Say it Loud—I’m Black and I’m Proud.”
-Stores lining 125th street blared Brown’s music and played his videos while fans danced and celebrated the life of the musical trailblazer.
+Well, on Thursday, as James Brown’s body traveled on a horse-drawn carriage across Harlem’s 125th Street, thousands of fans followed behind singing the chorus to his anthem, “Say It Loud—I’m Black and I’m Proud.”
+Stores lining 125th Street blared Brown’s music and played his videos, while fans danced in the streets and celebrated the life of the musical trailblazer.

-Brown’s body lay in state, or better yet lay in stage, for 9 hours at the Apollo–the theater where he made his explosive public debut in 1956 forever changing music history.
-A line to view Brown’s body snaked for almost three city blocks.
-The Rev. Al Sharpton stood next to the open casket, where Brown was dressed in a purple sequined satin suit with white gloves and silver boots and a silver turtleneck.
+Brown’s body lay in state, or better yet lay in stage, for nine hours at the Apollo, the theater where he made his explosive public debut in 1956, forever changing music history.
+A line to view his body snaked for almost three city blocks.
+The Reverend Al Sharpton stood next to the open casket, where Brown was dressed in a purple sequined satin suit with white gloves and silver boots and a silver turtleneck.
 Sharpton addressed the public later in the evening.

-Brown–who was 73–died of heart failure Christmas morning.
-There will be a private ceremony today in his hometown of Augusta, Georgia, and another public ceremony on Saturday–officiated by Sharpton–at the James Brown Arena there.
-He will be buried later that day.
+AMY GOODMAN: Brown, who was 73, died of heart failure Christmas morning.
+There will be a private ceremony today in his hometown of Augusta, Georgia, and another public ceremony on Saturday, officiated by Reverend Sharpton, at the James Brown Arena there.
+He’ll be buried later that day.

-So, afterwards I went backstage, I mean, I was so intrigued by this.
-And, there he was sitting under one of those beehive hair dryers, next to Al Sharpton, under another beehive hair dryer.
+So, afterwards I went backstage.
+I mean, I was so intrigued by this.
+And there he was, sitting under one of those beehive hair dryers, next to Al Sharpton, under another beehive hair dryer.
 I’d never seen Al Sharpton before.
-And he told me this story, that he wanted to manage himself, he wanted to be independent, and that because he was independent, he was getting frozen out by the people in the corporations that controlled the music industry.
-And I was in the process of being blacklisted, myself, at that time by public television and I was really angry about this.
-And I thought, this is one of the greatest performers in the history of America, he’s being frozen out too.
+And he told me this story, that he wanted to manage himself, he wanted to be independent, and because he was independent, he was getting frozen out by the people in the corporations that controlled the music industry.
+And I was in the process of being blacklisted myself at that time by public television, and I was really angry about this.
+And I thought, “This is one of the greatest performers in the history of America, and he’s being frozen out, too.”
 So we started to make a documentary.

-JON ALPERT: Well he said, you know, let’s fight this, let’s fight it together.
-And so we began following him around as he tried to get himself on radio.
-Al Sharpton basically was the General, in this war to get James Brown back in front of the public.
-He really was a performer at the height of his powers, who was at the bottom of his career because he was being frozen out.
-And we traced what he was doing for about three weeks.
-And everywhere he went.
-When he went to eat.
-When he went to sleep.
-We followed him around.
+JON ALPERT: Well, he said, you know, “Let’s fight this.
+Let’s fight it together.”
+And so, we began following him around as he tried to get himself on radio.
+Al Sharpton basically was the general in this war to get James Brown back in front of the public.
+Here was a performer at the height of his powers, who was at the bottom of his career because he was being frozen out.
+And we traced what he was doing for about three weeks, and everywhere he went, when he went to eat, when he went to sleep, we followed him around.

 AMY GOODMAN: Well, we’re going to play a clip of the interview you did with James Brown and Al Sharpton.

-JAMES BROWN: Ha ha ha ha ha!
+JAMES BROWN: Ha ha ha ha haaa!
 Tell them I’ll be back at the Apollo real soon.

-AL SHARPTON: You are like a live folk hero.
-I mean, it’s amazing you walk one block in Harlem, there’s a riot.
-And any DJ in New York, you got to almost build up advance tickets for a week for anybody to know who they are.
+AL SHARPTON: You’re like a live folk hero.
+I mean, it’s amazing.
+You walk one block in Harlem, there’s a riot.
+And any DJ in New York, you got to almost build up an advance team for a week for anybody to know who they are.

 JAMES BROWN: That’s right.

-AL SHARPTON: That’s Amazing.
+AL SHARPTON: And that’s amazing.
 And the thing that you should see in the crowds is it’s young and old, there’s no age thing.
-Everybody, from all generations knows James Brown.
+Everybody, from all generations, knows James Brown.
 Know the music.
 People humming the tunes.

-JAMES BROWN: Well, you can be there’s a certain thing as a man being too strong.
-And I think that’s what has happened.
-Because the system, they can’t dress me and undress me.
+JAMES BROWN: Well, you can be—there’s a such thing as a man being too strong.
+And I think that’s what has happened, because the system, they can’t dress me and undress me.
 I’m what the people want.
 I’ll never sound like nobody else.
-Uh-uh.
-I ain’t going to do that to myself.
+Uh-uh, I ain’t gonna do that to myself.
 I’ll sound like myself.
-Even if you don’t like me, it will be my fault, it won’t be because somebody else sound bad and I sound like them.
+Even if you don’t like me, it will be my fault.
+It won’t be because somebody else sound bad and I sound like them.

-JON ALPERT: This is hard for me to understand right.
+JON ALPERT: This is hard for me to understand, right?
 If you come up there, people go crazy.
-Obviously you’re a very popular guy.
+Obviously very popular guy.
 Radio stations could make money if they played you.
-TV stations could make money if they put you on, the record companies if they promoted you.
-How come they’re not, they’re not playing?
+TV stations could make money if they put you on; the record companies, if they promoted.
+How come they’re not—they’re not playing?

 JAMES BROWN: A lot of people that went to college and took up marketing, but didn’t take up people.
 It’s different when you know people.

-JAMES BROWN: No reason for them kids to be out there doing bad when there are some blacks that don’t want to do nothing for themselves.
-They got to all do something for themselves.
-Now, I cmme out of prison as a little juvenile delinquent and I’ve been up doing it ever since.
-And every time I get a chance I’m in the black community talking to the kids, I’m doing things.
+No reason for them kids to be out there doing bad, when there are some blacks who don’t want to do nothing for themselves.
+They got to all do something for themselves now.
+I come out of prison as a little juvenile delinquent, and I’ve been up doing it ever since.
+And like every time I get a chance, I’m in the black community talking to the kids, I’m doing things.
 We got to.
-We these black businesses that are successful and they won’t help the blacks?
-Lets put them out of business.
+We these black businesses that’s successful and they won’t help the blacks?
+Let’s put them out of business.

 JON ALPERT: Tell us the story.
+I mean, what happened?
+And this is something that everybody might be interested in knowing about.
+You tried to become independent.
 What happened?
-And this is something that everybody might be interested in knowing about.
-You tried to become independent, what happened?

 JAMES BROWN: The system crushed me.